-I had seen footage of factory farms but assumed these places only existed in the US.
-So when I moved to NY, one of my first tasks was to look up brands of cheese and eggs that I could feel comfortable knowing that the cows and chickens were organically fed and given a nice life.
+I had seen footage of factory farms in the US, so when I moved to NY, one of my first tasks was to look up brands of cheese and eggs that I could feel comfortable knowing that the cows and chickens were organically fed and given a nice life.
 This search changed my life.
 I quickly found brands that were promoting themselves as “organic” and “free range” made little to no difference from an ethical standpoint.
 For about a week, much of my spare time was used franticly searching for more information about farming and what is considered standard practices.
 I soon realized that there was no such thing as a farm that treated animals as anything more than a commodity.
 This feeling overwhelmed me and I dove into the world of documentaries.
 The final straw for me was watching one of Gary Yourofsky’s speeches followed by Earthlings (a rough afternoon!).
 My partner got home from work that day and I told him, “I think I’m vegan now.”
 Back then I would have considered myself a cheese lover, my favourite food was brie, but after having my eyes opened to the reality of the situation, I couldn’t even finish the dairy products that were in the fridge.
 It was tough at first making things work with my (then) pescatarian partner as he had not seen what I had seen and was a bit shocked with the dramatic change in my fundamental beliefs, but he respected my choice to no longer buy or cook dairy and eggs and he happily ate vegan food with me at home.

 About a year ago we moved to London and at first I was scared to leave my bubble, and thought veganism may be more difficult in the UK, but thankfully it has been the opposite.
 London especially has so many incredible vegan restaurants and in general it seems like a much more socially acceptable way of life.